Advocacy group: Expressive incentives

 People who join an interest group because of expressive benefits likely joined to express an ideological or moral value that they believe in, such as free speech, civil rights, economic justice, or political equality.
 To obtain these types of benefits, members would simply pay dues, and donate their time or money to get a feeling of satisfaction from expressing a political value.
 Also, it would not matter if the interest group achieved their goal; these members would merely be able to say they helped out in the process of trying to obtain their goals, which is the expressive incentive that they got in the first place.
 The types of interest groups that rely on expressive benefits or incentives are environmental groups and groups who claim to be lobbying for the public interest.

-Latent interests

-Some public policy interests are not recognized or addressed by a group at all.
-These interests are labeled latent interests.

 Theoretical perspectives

 Much work has been undertaken by academics attempting to categorize how advocacy groups operate, particularly in relation to governmental policy creation.
 The field is dominated by numerous and diverse schools of thought: